-If you have a strong interest in a general field of study, such as the history of art, languages or sociology, rather than a course that leads to a specific type of work, a wide variety of careers will still be open to you after you finish your studies.
-You’ll also gain useful transferable skills such as the ability to analyse information, solve problems and presenting your ideas to employers.
+If you have a strong interest in more than one subject, such as the history of art, languages or sociology, rather than a subject relating to a specific area of work, a wide variety of careers will still be open to you after you finish your studies.
+You’ll also gain useful transferable skills such as the ability to analyse information, solve problems and communicate effectively.
 There are opportunities to work in industry, commerce, government or the professions as well as the voluntary and charity work sectors.

 Alternatively, you may want to pass on your enthusiasm for your subject and work as a lecturer or take on further training to become a teacher.